Unveiling Dollar Tree (DLTR)'s Value: Is It Really Priced Right?

-With a daily loss of 5.21%, a 3-month loss of 26.01%, and an Earnings Per Share (EPS) (EPS) of 5.5, Dollar Tree Inc (DLTR, Financial) raises a critical question: is the stock significantly undervalued?
-This article aims to answer this question through a detailed valuation analysis.
-Read on to delve into the financial intricacies of Dollar Tree (DLTR).
+Dollar Tree Inc (DLTR, Financial), experiencing a daily gain of 1.87% and a 3-month loss of 25.81%, has an Earnings Per Share (EPS) of 5.5.
+This article aims to answer the question: is DLTR's stock significantly undervalued?
+The following analysis will delve into the valuation of Dollar Tree, providing insights to potential investors.

+Dollar Tree operates discount stores in the U.S. and Canada, featuring a mix of branded and own-label goods.
+With a current stock price of $106.35 and a market cap of $23.40 billion, Dollar Tree's fair value, or GF Value, is estimated at $152.18.
+This comparison between the stock price and the GF Value sets the stage for an in-depth exploration of the company's value.

-The GF Value is a unique measure of the intrinsic value of a stock, calculated based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates.
-If the stock price is significantly above the GF Value Line, it is overvalued, and its future return is likely to be poor.
-Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.
+The GF Value is a proprietary measure of a stock's intrinsic value.
+It is calculated based on historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+The GF Value Line provides an overview of the fair value at which the stock should ideally be traded.

-According to GuruFocus Value calculation, Dollar Tree (DLTR, Financial) is significantly undervalued.
-With a market cap of $23.20 billion, the stock is estimated to offer much higher long-term returns than its business growth due to its undervaluation.
+According to the GF Value calculation, Dollar Tree's stock is believed to be significantly undervalued.
+This suggests that the long-term return of its stock is likely to be much higher than its business growth.

 Financial Strength

-Investing in companies with poor financial strength carries a high risk of permanent capital loss.
-Dollar Tree's cash-to-debt ratio of 0.05 ranks worse than 89.87% of 306 companies in the Retail - Defensive industry.
-However, with an overall financial strength rank of 6 out of 10, Dollar Tree's financial condition is deemed fair.
+Before investing in a company, it's crucial to assess its financial strength.
+Dollar Tree's cash-to-debt ratio is 0.05, which is lower than 89.87% of 306 companies in the Retail - Defensive industry.
+Its overall financial strength is rated 6 out of 10, indicating fair financial health.

 Profitability and Growth

-Consistent profitability over the long term indicates lower risk for investors.
-Dollar Tree, with an operating margin of 5.82%, ranks better than 76.53% of 311 companies in the Retail - Defensive industry.
-The company's profitability rank is 7 out of 10, indicating fair profitability.
+Consistent profitability over the long term typically indicates a less risky investment.
+Dollar Tree has been profitable 9 out of the past 10 years, with an operating margin of 5.82%, ranking better than 76.53% of 311 companies in the Retail - Defensive industry.
+Overall, Dollar Tree's profitability is ranked 7 out of 10, indicating fair profitability.

-In terms of growth, Dollar Tree's average annual revenue growth of 8.5% ranks better than 64.01% of 289 companies in the Retail - Defensive industry, and its 3-year average EBITDA growth of 18.8% ranks better than 74.03% of 258 companies in the same industry.
+Growth is a critical factor in a company's valuation.
+Dollar Tree's 3-year average annual revenue growth is 8.5%, ranking better than 64.01% of 289 companies in the Retail - Defensive industry.
+Its 3-year average EBITDA growth rate is 18.8%, which ranks better than 74.03% of 258 companies in the Retail - Defensive industry.

 ROIC vs WACC

-Comparing a company's return on invested capital (ROIC) to its weighted average cost of capital (WACC) can provide insights into its profitability.
-Dollar Tree's ROIC in the past 12 months is 6.37, while its WACC stands at 7.05.
+Comparing a company's return on invested capital (ROIC) and the weighted average cost of capital (WACC) can provide insights into its profitability.
+Dollar Tree's ROIC is 6.37, and its WACC is 7.05, indicating the need for improvement.

 Conclusion

-In conclusion, Dollar Tree (DLTR, Financial) is significantly undervalued.
-With fair financial health and profitability, and above-average growth compared to other companies in the Retail - Defensive industry, Dollar Tree presents an interesting investment opportunity.
-For a more detailed financial overview of Dollar Tree, check out its 30-Year Financials here.
+In conclusion, Dollar Tree's stock is believed to be significantly undervalued.
+The company's financial condition and profitability are fair, and its growth ranks better than 74.03% of companies in the Retail - Defensive industry.
+For more details about Dollar Tree's stock, check out its 30-Year Financials here.